harrisonpim/theblackhart.co.uk/README.md

 ## Developing

+- Clone this repo
+- Run `yarn install --include=dev` to install dependencies.
-I use [the vercel cli](https://vercel.com/docs/cli) for local development.
-Run `npm install --include=dev` to install it along with the other dependencies.
+- I use [the vercel cli](https://vercel.com/docs/cli) for local development.
+  - Run `vercel link` to link your local repo to the project on vercel
+  - Run `vercel env pull` to populate a local `.env` file with dev versions of all of the project's secrets.

-Then run `npm run dev` to get a local version of the site running.
-Environment variables for prismic, stripe, etc should be stored in a `.env.local` file.
+- Finally, run `vercel dev` to get a local version of the site running.

 ## Testing

-Run `npm run test` to run the tests.
+Follow the instructions above to get the site running locally.
+Then run `yarn test` to run integration tests, or `yarn pa11y` to run the accessibility tests.

-The tests are also run as a github action for each PR, ensuring that we never deploy a broken site.
+These tests are automatically run in a github action for each PR, ensuring that we never deploy a broken site.

 ## Deploying